huggingface/blog/setfit-optimum-intel.md

 ### Prepare a Calibration Dataset

-The calibration dataset should be able to represent the data distribution of unseen data.
+The calibration dataset should be able to represent the distribution of unseen data.
 In general, preparing 100 samples is enough for calibration.
-We'll use the `rotten_tomatoes` dataset in our case, since it’s composed of movie reviews, like our target dataset, `sst2`.
+We'll use the `rotten_tomatoes` dataset in our case, since it’s composed of movie reviews, similar to our target dataset, `sst2`.

 First, we’ll load 100 random samples from this dataset.
 Then, to prepare the dataset for quantization, we'll need to tokenize each example.
 We won’t need the “text” and “label” columns, so let’s remove them.